By Spotify Ltd.

 We can’t list them all, but here are some Spotify features that we loved.
 You don’t have to wait for a song to download—the songs are offered in real time.
 You can search new hits or 25-plus radio stations, then easily add any of these songs to a playlist (and each playlist can hold up to 10,000 tracks).
 You can send messages with recommended songs to other Spotify users.
 And, even if you have the free version of Spotify, you can search for tracks and sync your music files on the go.

-However, we did find some things Spotify could work on.
-For one, it can be a little intimidating to navigate the user interface at first, due to the fact that Spotify’s desktop application seems a bit text-heavy.
+Be warned: it can be a little intimidating to navigate the user interface at first, due to the fact that Spotify’s desktop application seems a bit text-heavy.
 It takes a couple of attempts at finding songs to learn your way around.
-Second (after we just bragged about Spotify’s cool sharing features), you can’t view your Spotify-using Facebook friends from the mobile app.

 Really, though, you’re going to purchase Spotify Premium.
 We just know it.
 Especially after the free, two-day trial you get when you download the free app.
 Yeah, it’s just that addictive.